micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-33-rashi_en.md

 ### passuk 3
 <b>He also cherished the nations.</b> Also, with surpassing love <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He cherished the tribes.
 Each of them was entitled a “people,” for only Binyamin was destined to be born when the Holy One, Blessed is He, said to Yaakov, “A nation and community of nations shall emanate from you.”
-<b>All of their sacred ones are in Your keeping.</b> The souls of the saints secreted with Him, about which it is said, “The soul of my master shall be bound in the bond of life with Hachem your God.”
+<b>All of their sacred ones are in Your keeping.</b> The souls of the saints secreted with Him, about which it is said, “The soul of my master shall be bound in the bond of life with Adonoy your God.”
 <b>For they were gathered in at Your feet.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>They were worthy of this, for they were gathered in under the foot of the mountain at Your feet at Sinai. תֻּכּוּ denotes the reflexive, they were gathered into your footrest.
 <b>And accepted the burden of Your word.</b> They accepted upon themselves the yoke of Your Torah.
 <b>Your word.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The “ מֶ"ם “ here relates to the root, as in, “He heard the voice speaking to him,” “And I heard that which was spoken to me,” like מִתְדַּבֵּר, “that which was self-spoken to me.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Here too, “Your self-spoken” — that which You had spoken so that I would hear and relate it to them. <i>tes pourparlers,</i> speaking to oneself, in Old French.
 But Onkelos renders, “They journeyed by Your words,” with the מֶ"ם as a prefix, having the connotation of “by.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation: “Even when the nations were cherished,” even during the time when the Gentile nations were cherished, when You displayed to the Gentiles, a beaming countenance, and delivered the Jews into their hands —